GoogleCloudDataproc/initialization-actions/gpu/README.md

 GPUs require special drivers and software which are not pre-installed on [Cloud Dataproc](https://cloud.google.com/dataproc) clusters by default.
-Initialization actions in this (https://cloud.google.com/dataproc/init-actions) installs GPU drivers for NVIDIA on master and workers node in a Cloud Dataproc cluster.
+This initialization action installs GPU driver for NVIDIA GPUs on master and worker nodes in a Cloud Dataproc cluster.

 **Note:** This feature is in Beta mode.